ansforge/IG-modele-objets-sante/ML/ig/StructureDefinition-ArretTravail.md

 **Usages:**

-* This Logical Model is not used by any profiles in this Implementation Guide
+* Use this Logical Model: [VieProfessionnelle](StructureDefinition-VieProfessionnelle.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fr.mos|current/StructureDefinition/ArretTravail)